jsborjesson/keymail/docs/developing.md

 ## Testing

 Testing is done with [Minitest](https://github.com/seattlerb/minitest/) using the spec syntax and [Minifacture](https://github.com/stephencelis/minifacture) for factories.
 It's supposed to be as minimal and readable as possible.
-You can see a full history of tests [here](https://travis-ci.org/alcesleo/keymail/builds).

 ### Running the tests